15. Frontend: The Altar

 create_plan), the Vessel does not return raw JSON state to a client-side framework.
 Instead, it renders a specialized Jinja2 fragment (e.g.,<div id="plan">...</div>) that is swapped directly into the chat stream via HTMX. - Predictive State: The Altar subscribes to the Agent's thought stream via Server-Sent Events (SSE).
 If the Agent is "drafting" a document, the UI updates a live preview window in real-time, utilizing shared state between the Python kernel and the DOM.

-- Tool-Based Interaction: Approvals are not generic buttons; they are dynamically generated forms based on the Pydantic schema of the pending tool call, allowing for precise parameter editing before execution.
+- Tool-Based Interaction: Approvals use dynamically generated forms based on the Pydantic schema of the pending tool call, allowing precise parameter editing before execution.

 3. The Ritual of Consent